jvmvik/mod-mongo-persistor/README.md

 * `host` Host name or ip address of the MongoDB instance.
 Defaults to `localhost`.
 * `port` Port at which the MongoDB instance is listening.
 Defaults to `27017`.
 * `db_name` Name of the database in the MongoDB instance to use.
 Defaults to `default_db`.
+* `username` and `password` are optional.
+If given, the MongoDB driver attempt to login to a database after connecting to a database server.

 ## Operations